 First and foremost, as a wholesale distribution company, your core competency is not in creating ERP solutions, nor should it be.
 One of the problems with developing a system in-house is that it eats up a lot of resources and requires a large investment into the technology and skills needed to keep the ERP application up and running.
 Even if this task is assigned to an IT department, it still takes time and other resources away from the activities that contribute to the businesses core competency.

 Secondly, home-grown software of any kind does not come with outside support.
 ERP vendors have teams of people with a vast range of expertise in areas such as development, data migration, consulting, reporting, process management, training and more.
 If something goes wrong with a system developed in-house, it is up to the small team of developers and designers to fix it.
-This can often be a painful and time-consuming process and takes resources away from managing other IT processes.
+This can often be a painful and time-consuming process and takes resources away from managing other IT processes, and if employees leave, you’re stuck trying to find and teach someone about your custom system.

 The next issue arises from the fact that completely customized in-house ERP systems are way more difficult to maintain and upgrade.
 Home-grown solutions often require continuous pieces of customization in order to manage changing processes, especially for a growing business.
 All of these small additions can become unwieldy and leave users stuck when the person who developed them leaves.
 The development and design of new features are often limited by the imagination of an individual user and aligned with their specific way of thinking.
 Working with an outside software vendor gives you access to the knowledge of a team who has worked with other similar companies, and thus may be able to recommend better ways for managing certain processes.
 These systems are designed with the best processes in mind to ensure functionality developed does not disrupt other areas of the system or business.
 When developing a system in-house, time must be spent planning processes, developing the application, testing how it works and then training users on the new features.
 When working with an outside vendor, upgrading functionality is often simply a matter of turning on specific features that are already built in and ready to go.
 An example is turning on the ability to do warehouse transfers when your business expands to multiple locations.